 Saskatchewan Polytechnic is implementing a pilot project with a hybrid learning model for 152 apprentices.
 Trades include construction electrician, plumber, heavy-duty equipment technician and truck and transport mechanics.
 The aim is to make learning highly interactive with faculty so learners benefit from instructor advice and guidance and do not feel isolated.
 To create greater connections between the online learning and on-the-job training, apprentices are assigned homework requiring them to ask their supervising journeypersons questions.
 The responses are integral to online class discussions.

 As a part of its pilot project, Thompson Rivers University is offering 60 pipefitter apprentices who are unemployed or changing careers, opportunities to complete the upper levels of their training in an accelerated manner that combines online learning and in-class labs.

-Yukon and Aurora Colleges offers online and onsite technical training in the carpenter, oil heat system technician, gasfitter, heavy duty mechanic, plumber and automotive service technician trades as a part of their joint pilot project spanning both Yukon and Northwest Territories.
+Yukon College offers online and onsite technical training in the carpenter, oil heat system technician, gasfitter, heavy duty mechanic, plumber and automotive service technician trades as a part of their pilot in the Yukon.
 This project is creating greater access to training for Indigenous and northern/rural apprentices.

 Collecting Best Practices